How to Grow and Care for Sedum Flowers

 About Growing Sedum Plants in Your Home Flower Garden

 Sedum plants are a family of perennial, hardy, flowering succulents.
 There are many varieties ranging in size from just a couple of inches to about 3 feet tall.
 The smaller, more popular varieties are used as ground cover.
 Growing Sedum flowers is very easy.
 They are basically maintenance-free.
+Like other succulents, they are drought-tolerant.
 The flowers attract bees and butterflies.

 Did you know?
 In old English translations, Sedum or Stonecrop means “sprouting from the stone”.
 Here’s an old garden saying “only stones require less care and live longer than Sedum.”